health

 If you're not sashaying around with a zip-lock bag full of nuts, you're doing it wrong.
 Nuts are the JAM.

-Rich in protein, fibre, antioxidants, they’re a great source of vitamins and mineral, like copper, magnesium, potassium, folate and such.
+Rich in protein, fibre, antioxidants, they’re a great source of vitamins and minerals, like copper, magnesium, potassium, folate and such.

 There's been a whole heap of studies on the beneficial effects of nuts on things like heart disease, high blood pressure, diabetes and inflammation.